ygt-mikekchar/react-maybe-matchers/src/monad.md

 So all this function does is run `@bind`, passing it a function that doubles the value.
 The function returns the result as a new monad.

-The nice thing about this is that we can eaily chain function.
+The nice thing about this is that we can eaily chain functions.
 Let's write another function:

 ```coffee